Second-Last/generational-reference-forge/README.md

 In the Sterling visualizer, after time projecting over `State`, the visualizer shows nodes that represent allocations and references, where references are connected to the allocations that they "reference".
-A `theme.json` preset is provided to ease understanding.
+A `theme.json` preset is provided to ease understanding but still, any trace with length greater than 4 is unlookable

 Unfortunately, the visualizaton can be confusing because nodes that represent `GenerationalReference` that are created later in time can appear to be